 These resources have been developed to be clear and simple, using plain language.
 They can be helpful for a range of individuals, including those who have communication difficulties, intellectual or learning disabilities.

 If you are a person with a disability – these resources may help you understand staying safe online.
 If you want more information, get in touch with Netsafe.

 If you are a support worker, whanau, or other person supporting someone with a disability, these resources can be used to help guide a conversation about safely using the internet.

-Here are links to our current resources.
+Here are links to our current online safety guides and resources which you can print or share to help people stay safe online.
 We will continue to add to our plain language and accessible pages.
 Please get in touch if there is an area you think we should cover.
 Email your suggestions to [email protected]

 - Plain language: Keep Safe Online

 - Plain language: Online Bullying

 - Plain language: Romance Scams